-Like all 19th-century towns Maidstone was dirty and unsanitary but things improved after the 1870s when a network of drains and sewers was created.
-In 1858 Maidstone gained its first museum and in 1879 Brenchley Gardens were turned into a public park.
+Like all 19th-century towns, Maidstone was dirty and unsanitary but things improved after the 1870s when a network of drains and sewers was created.
+In 1858 Maidstone Museum opened and in 1879 Brenchley Gardens were turned into a public park.

 In 1901 the population of Maidstone was 33,000.
 By 1971 it had more than doubled to 72,000.
 The first electricity was generated in Maidstone in 1901 and from 1904 electric trams ran in the streets.
 Maidstone gained its first cinema in 1910.

 In the 1920s and 1930s, the first council houses were built in Maidstone.
 Many of those built in the 1930s were meant to replace slums that were demolished in the town.
 After 1945 many more council houses were built in Maidstone such as the estate at Shepway.
 Hazlitt Theatre opened in 1955.
 Maidstone General Hospital opened in 1983.